The Governor’s Race

 Jacob Sloat Fassett was a club man, a life member in all of the local Masonic bodies, including Ivy Lodge, St. Omer Commandery, Knights Templar, Corning Consistory, and the Scottish Rite Masons, where he reached the 32nd degree.
 Like his brother-in-law, Harry, Jacob was a member of the Larchmont Yacht Club.

 Sadly, the gulf between the lifestyles of Aimée and her closest blood relative was too wide.
-The generous, civic minded and ultraconservative Congressman’s wife and ultra-Bohemian, independent Aimée became estranged.
+The generous, respectable and ultraconservative Congressman’s wife and ultra-Bohemian, independent Aimée became estranged.
 Jennie did exactly what heiresses should do: marry well, donate, endow and bequeath.
 Aimée chose a different path.
-While there were reports of gifts to charities, and while Aimée was a renowned lover of children and animals, the great gifts that she endowed were far rarer treasures: her unshakable joie de vivre, her spirit of adventure, her knowledge of foreign lands, cultures and religions, and her inspiring eccentricities.
+While there were reports of gifts to charities, and while Aimée was a renowned lover of children and animals, the great gifts that she endowed were far rarer treasures: her unshakable joie de vivre, her spirit of adventure, her knowledge and magnanimous embrace of foreign lands, cultures and religions, and her inspiring eccentricities.
 Aimée was like Tammany, a tigress who wouldn’t be tamed.